top of page

 2. Depending on family circumstances, you may want to schedule either a Mass at the church or service at the funeral home.
 Mass requires a priest; a service of the Word can be lead by a priest, deacon, or even a designated lay person (sometimes a seminarian might lead one).
 When you've made this decision, let the parish know.

 Sometimes, a family may want the priest or deacon to choose, or in some selected3.
 The Readings for Mass or the Service of the Word can be cases the deceased has already made these decisions for the family.
-If you want a sample of the readings available, please click here.
+If you want a sample of the readings available, please click the above button.
 There should be a First Reading (usually from the Old Testament), a Second Reading (from the New Testament), and a Gospel.

 4. At a Mass, there are various ways in which family and friends can participate.
 We would need someone to read each or both of the readings; often, family members may assist in placing the (the white cloth that drapes over the casket); and others may help by bringing forward the gifts of bread and wine for the Offertory.